 Unlike some cities, Council Bluffs isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Council Bluffs are a mix of both white- and blue-collar jobs.
 Overall, Council Bluffs is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Council Bluffs who work in office and administrative support (17.48%), sales jobs (11.41%), and management occupations (6.02%).
+There are especially a lot of people living in Council Bluffs who work in office and administrative support (13.37%), sales jobs (9.76%), and management occupations (6.66%).

 The education level of Council Bluffs citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.52% of adults 25 and older in Council Bluffs have a college degree.
+18.87% of adults 25 and older in Council Bluffs have a college degree.

+Council Bluffs is a somewhat ethnically-diverse city.
 The people who call Council Bluffs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Council Bluffs residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Council Bluffs include Irish, English, Danish, and Norwegian.
+Council Bluffs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.23% of the city’s residents.
+Important ancestries of people in Council Bluffs include German, Irish, English, Danish, and Italian.

 The most common language spoken in Council Bluffs is English.
 Other important languages spoken here include Spanish and Polish.